Carotid artery disease occurs when the carotid arteries become narrowed or blocked.

 At Wake Forest Baptist, we use several tools to diagnose carotid artery disease.
 Your doctor may recommend any of the following tests:

-At the Vascular Center, we believe it's just as important to manage your disease as it is to treat it.
-For some patients, medical management may even be an effective alternative to surgery.
+We believe it is just as important to manage your disease as it is to treat it.
+For some patients, medical management may be an effective alternative to surgery.

 - Hyperlipidemia management

 - Lifestyle change, such as quitting smoking or losing weight

 - Regular follow-up care to monitor your condition